 - Sprinkle over the salt and top the jar up with water, leaving a 2 cm gap at the top.
 Stir well.

-- Seal the jar and leave on the counter for about a week.
+- Seal the jar and leave on the counter for up to a week.
+Take the lid off the jar every couple of days to allow any carbon dioxide to escape.
+You do not want exploding jars.
+Then reseal.
 Time will vary according to temperature.
 When the kvass has taken on a deep purple colour and you start to see bubbles forming, it's ready.
 Although personal taste preferences will also have an influence.

 I’m sharing this beet kvass recipe with #CookBlogShare, hosted this week over at Hijacked By Twins.